rahul-openstack/web-api-training/README.md

-# Trainig Material for the ASP.Net MVC Web API Trainig conducted by me.
+# Reference Material for the ASP.Net MVC Web API Training conducted by me.